St. Louis bans taxis from livestreaming videos of passengers

 ST. LOUIS (AP) — Taxi drivers in St. Louis have been banned from livestreaming video of their passengers after a local driver for Uber and Lyft broadcast live video of his riders online without their knowledge or consent.

 St. Louis Metropolitan Taxicab Commission executive director Ronald Klein instituted the rule Tuesday.
-The commission does not regulate ride-share services including Uber and Lyft.
+The commission does not regulate ride-share services such as Uber and Lyft.

-The ruling comes after Uber and Lyft cuts ties with Jason Gargac, of Florissant, Missouri, who streamed hundreds of his rides to his channel on the video website Twitch.
+The new rule comes after Uber and Lyft cut ties in July with Jason Gargac, of Florissant, Missouri, who streamed hundreds of his rides to his channel on the video website Twitch.

-The St. Louis Post-Dispatch reports that the taxicab commission can overrule Klein’s rule, but that it’s expected to keep the new policy in place.
-The commission already had rules requiring visible signage notifying customers if the taxi has video or audio recording devices.
+The taxicab commission could overrule Klein’s rule but is expected to keep the new policy in place, the St. Louis Post-Dispatch reports.
+The commission already required visible signage notifying customers if a taxi has video or audio recording devices.

 Most Read Business Stories